Catrionamcd/ViewsIt-Site/TEST.md

 *Pass/Fail:* **Pass**

-*User Stories*
+*User Story*

-* As a user or super user/administrator edit a channels details.
-This is done throught the Channel Manage option.
+* As a channel author/owner or super user/administrator edit a channels details.
+This is done through the Channel Manage option.

 *Steps Taken*